pauldmccarthy/fsleyes/userdoc/quick_start.rst

 ^^^^^^^^^^^^^^^^^^

-The :ref:`location panel <ortho_lightbox_controls_location_panel>` shows the
-current display location, in terms of the currently selected overlay.
+The :ref:`location panel <todo>` shows the current display location, in terms of the currently selected overlay.
 It also shows the overlay data value at the current location, for every loaded overlay.